 The tuition rate for senior citizens (65+) is \$100 per semester hour for courses taken for audit or credit.
-This does not apply to SWAUonline, nursing classes, or discounted programs.
-There must be space available in the class.
+This

 Study Abroad Program

 Adventist Colleges Abroad (ACA) students must submit a non-refundable \$100 application fee for the academic year study abroad program.
 There is a \$30 application fee for the summer program.